Citizens want next Government to create jobs, improve air quality, boost FDI and simplify GST

 88% people want the next Government to change Electoral Bonds rule so disclosure of donor identities is mandatory

 Some other suggestions that the citizens made included abolishment of VIP culture, article 370 to be removed from Kashmir, renewable sources of energy to be given a push, increasing the defence budget, no work no pay to be implemented for parliamentary proceedings, restricting cash transactions to reduce black money, no reservations in education and healthcare and law enforcement agencies to be made more powerful and transparent etc.

-Through the People’s Manifesto for 2019, what people want from the next Government is pretty clear.
-They do not want big promises but want the new Government which comes into power, to get the basics right and create an environment for the holistic development of India.
-LocalCircles will share the findings of this report with the heads of all major political parties in the country.
+Through this survey, citizens of India have made it pretty clear about what they want from the Government in their next session.
+They do not want big promises but want the new Government to get the basics right and create an environment for the holistic development of India.

 More than 100,000 votes from 37,000 unique participants were polled from over 260 cities and towns across India.
 Approximately 31% participants were women, while the remaining 69% were men.
 46% participants were from Tier 1 cities, 31% from Tier 2 cities and 23% were from Tier 3 cities and rural areas.